openapi-generators/openapi-python-client/CONTRIBUTING.md

 Snapshot tests verify that the generated code is identical to a previously-committed set of snapshots (called a "golden record" here).
 They are basically regression tests to catch any unintended changes in the generator output.

-In order to check code changes against the previous set of snapshots (called a "golden record" here), you can run `pdm e2e`.
-To regenerate the snapshots, run `pdm regen`.
+In order to check code changes against the previous set of snapshots (called a "golden record" here), you can run `poetry run task e2e`.
+To regenerate the snapshots, run `poetry run task regen`.

 There are 4 types of snapshots generated right now, you may have to update only some or all of these depending on the changes you're making.
 Within the `end_to_end_tests` directory: